tarun02185/deepfake-detector/README.md

 pip install -r requirements.txt
 ```

-### 4. Add Pretrained Model
+### 4. Add Pretrained Model Weights

-Place the pretrained weights file `xception_converted.pth` in the project directory.
+Place the pretrained weights files `xception_converted.pth` and `efficientnet_converted.pth` in the project directory.
-(You can download it from the [original repo](https://www.kaggle.com/datasets/ameencaslam/ddp-v4-models) or train your own.)
+(You can download them from the original source or train your own models following the training instructions below.)

 ---

-## 🚀 Run the App
+## 🚀 Run the Streamlit App

 ```bash
 streamlit run app.py